0styx0/abbreinder.nvim/README.md

 }
 ```
 While the config here will most likely be kept up to date, feel free to check out [./lua/config.lua](./lua/config.lua) for the actual version.

 ---

+### Features
++ Takes into account normal mode commands and backspacing while typing
++ Close reminders on buffer change or if the abbreviation value is deleted
++ Works with abbreviations added/removed on the fly

+---